avalon60/OraTAPI/README.md

    ./setup.ps1
    ```
     The Windows command must be run from a Windows PowerShell terminal.

-4. Ensure access to an Oracle database and configure your `TNS` entries or connection settings.
-You should test your connection to the database via SQLcl or SQL Developer, before attempting with OraTAPI.

-NOTES:
-If you are on Windows and have Git Bash installed, the Linux/macOS instructions should also work in a Git Bash terminal.
-OraTAPI can be used via Powershell or Git Bash.

-As an alternative to downloading the OraTAPI-X.Y.Z.tar.gz, you can download the OraTAPI-X.Y.Z.zip file, and install from that.

 ## Post Installation
 The next step is to configure the OraTAP.ini file and your template files.
 Samples of these are provided, and you could